Best MCP Servers for Data Scientists in 2026

 }

-Point this at a read-replica or a development database for safety.
-For exploratory work, a read-only connection is ideal.
+Point this at a read-replica or development database for safety.

 SQLite MCP -- A Local Database for Experiments and Intermediate Results